-Now you’ll see a Map Layers configuration screen on the left.
-Let’s change the Background to Normal, and select the options to display Streets and Boundaries (Streets and Highways on MacOS), Zip Code Boundaries, and Zip Code Labels:
+You’ll now see a Map Layers configuration screen on the left.
+Change the Background to Normal, and select the options to display Streets and Boundaries (Streets and Highways on MacOS), Zip Code Boundaries, and Zip Code Labels:

 You’ll now see a list of Days of the Week on the right, each associated with different colors:

-In this tutorial we started with some JSON data representing over 150,000 police incidents in San Francisco.
-While this data was stored in Amazon S3, it could just as easily have been in MongoDB or Elasticsearch.
-We were able to easily rename columns, convert data types, and filter down the data to a focused set of incidents for us to visualize in Tableau.
+This tutorial uses JSON data representing over 150,000 police incidents in San Francisco.
+While this data was stored in Amazon S3, it could just as easily have been in any other data source in your cloud data lake.
+We were able to easily rename columns, convert data types, and filter down the data to a focused set of incidents to visualize in Tableau.